xinchaosong/xinchaosong.github.io/teaching.md

 ### Lead Teaching Assistant at Northeastern University, Boston:

+- **CS 5008: Data Structures, Algorithms, and Their Applications within Computer Systems (Spring 2021)**

+  Presents an integrated approach to the study of data structures, algorithms, and their application within computer systems topics.

 - **CS 3520: Programming in C++ (Spring 2020)**

   Examines how to program in C++ in a robust and safe manner.
 Reviews basics, discusses data types and object-oriented design, introduces the strategy for dynamic memory management, and addresses operator overloading and templates.